csae1152/MyPredictiveFarm/README.md

 With our platform you will be able to communicate with agricultural workers around the world helping you getting better in what you do.

+Our solution will highly interconnect all your farm devices, collect all the produced information and will provide strategies and plans for the future.

+It will get possible to find the best solutions for your harvesting machines.

+In combination with sensors around your acre, weather forecast and predective analysis our platform will provide you with the information you need.

+A big part of our application will be computer aided diagnosis for your animals.

 Please have a look at your first release: http://jbossvertx-easyfarming.rhcloud.com/

 We are maintaining a blog to keep you up to date:  http://mypredectivefarm.blogspot.co.at/